 Michelle Perry ’12

-Job Title: Coordinator of the Annual Fund, Colgate University
+Job Title: Associate Director of the CUA Fund, The Catholic University of America.

 Campus Organizations: Alpha Delta Pi, Senior Class Gift Committee, Admissions, Phone-a-thon